iSOLveIT/protege_owl/_sources/index.rst.txt

 ----------------

 1. Navigate to the `Entities` tab with the `Class hierarchy` view selected.
    Make sure `owl:Thing` is selected.

 2. Press the `Add Subclass` icon shown in figure 4.4.
 This button creates a new subclass of the selected class.
 In this case we want to create a subclass of owl:Thing.

 3. This should bring up a dialog titled `Create a new class` with a field for the name of the new class.
 Type in `Pizza` and then select `OK`.

 4. Repeat the previous steps to add the classes ``PizzaTopping`` and ``PizzaBase`` ensuring that ``owl:Thing`` is selected before using the add subclass icon so that all your classes are subclasses of ``owl:Thing``.
 Your user interface should now look like figure 4.5.
-Don’t worry that some of the classes are highlighted in red.
-That is because the reasoner hasn’t run yet.
+Don't worry that some of the classes are highlighted in red.
+That is because the reasoner hasn't run yet.
 We will address this shortly.

 ---------------